• Skip to primary navigation

 Recipe By : Michelle McCowan

-This Easy Almond Flour Flatbread is light and fluffy you would never guess it's baked with no cheese, oil or gluten!
-Plus, you will love how versatile it is.
+This Easy Almond Flour Flatbread is baked with no yogurt, cheese, yeast or oil!
+Plus, you will love how light, fluffy and versatile it is.

 Prep Time 5 minutes mins